Doncic has 41 in triple-double, Mavs beat Nets 129-125 in OT

 Kyrie Irving scored 39 points and Kevin Durant had 37 for the Nets, who have run into some of the NBA’s most dynamic players this week and fallen short each time.
 First it was Ja Morant with 38 points in Memphis and then Giannis Antetokounmpo with 43 on Wednesday night in Milwaukee.

-This time it was Doncic, who had scored more than 30 points in each of the first three games and now has his first 40-point game of the season, with his drives into the middle setting up open looks all around him.
+This time it was Doncic, who had scored more than 30 points in each of the first three games and now has his first 40-point game of the season.

-”When we attack the paint, we’re a very dangerous team,” Doncic said.

 The game was briefly delayed in overtime when a fan threw what appeared to be a cup of ice that landed on the court near the Dallas bench.